One day, it’s 10 minutes. The next, it’s 30 or 50.

-Employee lateness is a widespread problem.
+Employee lateness is a widespread problem that managers and business owners often have to deal with.
 A survey by CareerBuilder found that one in four employees admits to showing up late for work once a month, whereas 13% of employees say it’s a weekly occurrence.
 Managers say they hear all sorts of excuses: “A black bear entered my carport and decided to take a nap on the hood of my car.”
 “I was detained by Homeland Security.”
 “My hair caught on fire from my blow dryer.”

 Employees who rarely arrive late to work should probably be given the benefit of the doubt—as there are valid reasons for being late.
 (Tires really do go flat!)
-But it’s generally in a manager’s best interest to confront employees who frequently—or always—show up late.
+But it’s generally in a manager’s best interest to confront employees who are frequently or always late.

 But don’t despair.
 Businesses have many opportunities to boost the odds that employees will show up when they’re supposed to.
-So if you want to learn more about how to address tardiness in the workplace and discourage employees from arriving late, keep reading.
+So if you want to learn more about how to deal with employee tardiness in the workplace and discourage employees from arriving late, keep reading.

 Use a time clock.

 Wondering how to motivate employees to come to work on time?
 It may seem old-fashioned or like you’re micromanaging, but a time clock holds people accountable.
-Employees will feel more compelled to show up on time if they know they’re being monitored.
-Time clocks not only record when employees check in and out for the workday, but it also lets them know that you know when they come and go.
+Employees will feel more compelled to show up on time if they know they’re being monitored with a time-tracking system or time clock.
+Time-tracking with a time clock or virtual program can help serve as a tool to record when employees check in and out for the workday.
+Time clocks can also help inform your employees about when they come and go.